 We spotted Postman Steve on a Lymington Facebook group back in 2016 and quietly noted and followed his photographic work.

 During the summer in 2018 when he posted some particularly superb images of the Lymington Harbour, we dropped him a line and asked him for an interview.
-Here’s what Lymington’s most famous Postie said…
+Rachel interviewed Steve and here’s what Lymington’s most famous Postie said…

 What’s it like being a Lymington Postie?